KabirBakhshaei/bayesian-inverse-heat-transfer-journal/README.md

 ```

 ## Inside the Container (Linux Environment)
-Skip step 5, since ITHACA has already cloned and compiled inside the Docker/Singularity image
+No Skip, we need to compile, Skip step 5, since ITHACA has already cloned and compiled inside the Docker/Singularity image
 ### 5A.
 Clone ITHACA-FV inside the container
 ```
 cd /data/paper_respository